marksoreco/journal_ai/README.md

 User: [uploads daily page image]
 AI: "I can see this is a Daily journal page.
 Let me process it for you..."
 [Processing updates stream in real-time]
 AI: "Processing complete!
 I found 3 priority tasks and 5 to-do items.
-Would you like to upload any tasks to Todoist?"

-User: "Yes, upload to Todoist"
+Store journal data in database?"

+User: "Yes"
 AI: "I found 2 low-confidence items in italics.
-Would you like to review these before uploading?"
+Would you like to review these before storing in database?"

 User: "Yes, let me review them"
 AI: "Item 1 of 2 (Confidence: 75%): [pre-fills with detected text]"
 User: [edits text and presses Enter]
 AI: "Item 2 of 2 (Confidence: 80%): [pre-fills with next item]"
 User: [accepts as-is by pressing Enter]
 AI: "Review complete!
+Storing in database... ✅ Journal data stored with ID: daily_2018-11-12_a1b2c3d4e5f6.
+Would you like to upload any tasks to Todoist?"

+User: "Yes, upload to Todoist"
-Uploading to Todoist...
+AI: "Uploading to Todoist...
 Successfully created 8 tasks, skipped 2 duplicates."
 ```

 ## API Endpoints